 Coloured Short Sleeve Top #3.
 Another colour or style to spice things up.

 Coloured Long Sleeve Top.
-Perfect on its own matched with any bottom.
+Perfect on its own to match with any bottom.
 Also great for layering on top of a tee or short sleeve top.
-Also works well under any jacket.
+Works well under any jacket.

 Coloured Long Sleeve Top #2.
 Both fitted and relaxed styles work.
-Also full long sleeve, 3/4 sleeve or half sleeve lengths are so versatile and shakes things up.
+Also full long sleeve, 3/4 sleeve or half sleeve lengths are so versatile and shake things up.

 Coloured Long Sleeve Top #3.
 Perfect for mixing and matching to create endless outfits.